Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Clay Golem.md

 Golems are made from humble materials-clay, flesh and bones, iron, or stone-but they possess astonishing power and durability.
 A golem has no ambitions, needs no sustenance, feels no pain, and knows no remorse.
 An unstoppable juggernaut, it exists to follow its creator's orders, and it protects or attacks as that creator demands.

-To create a golem, one requires a manual of golems.
+To create a golem, one requires a [[5.
+Mechanics/Items/Manual Of Golems.md|manual of golems]].
 The comprehensive illustrations and instructions in a manual detail the process for creating a golem of a particular type.

 ### Elemental Spirit in Material Form